kiesraad/abacus/backend/README.md

 - `reqwest`: HTTP client for testing the API.
 - `http-body-util`: trait used to extract a response body in some tests.
+- `tracing-test`: helper functions and macros that allow for easier testing of crates that use `tracing`.

 ### Database